-VLOOKUP is my favourite Excel Formula!
-Perhaps because it was one of the first formulas I mastered that gave me an insight into the power of Excel and how it could help me in my job.
+The Excel VLOOKUP formula is my favourite!
+Perhaps because it was one of the first formulas I mastered.
+It gave me an insight into the power of Excel and how it could help me in my job.

-It enables you to get analysis and calculations done in minutes that would take hours manually.
-And once you master it you'll find you have the occasion to use it all the time.
+Once you master VLOOKUP you'll find you have the occasion to use it all the time.

-Interestingly there’s two ways you can use it but I find that most people know one way or the other, and only a few know both.
+Interestingly, there are two ways you can use the VLOOKUP function, but I find that most people know one way or the other, and only a few know both.

-By the way, the other way is what I call the Sorted List VLOOKUP.
+By the way, the other way is what I call the Sorted List VLOOKUP formula.

 VLOOKUP(lookup_value, table_array, col_index_num ,range_lookup)